Tweet inspiration for startup founders, entrepreneurship, and building in public. See what works, understand why, and create your own.

 What performs: raw milestone updates ("47 customers, $0 in VC, didn't sleep much, feel alive"), sharp critiques of startup clichΓ©s, specific numbers over vague success stories, and anything that makes the indie/bootstrapped path feel viable.
 The "everyone wants your pitch deck, no one wants to use your product" energy hits because it's true and people know it.

 What doesn't: vague inspiration without specifics, hustle theater, fundraising announcements without substance, and advice threads that regurgitate YC playbooks.
 Be specific.
 Be honest.
-If you're struggling, say so β that content outperforms success theater by a wide margin.
+If you're struggling, say so.
+That content outperforms success theater by a wide margin.

 Real patterns from high-performing tweets.
 Study the structure, not just the words.